Nutrition and Hydration in Care Settings

 • Why nutrition and hydration matter clinically

-• Dehydration in care settings
+• Dehydration in care settings: signs, symptoms, and presentations

-• Malnutrition and the MUST tool
+• Malnutrition and the MUST tool: how screening works

 • Following SALT guidance